Kenneth Tomlinson: Broadcasting Board of Governors tenure

 In July 2005, the State Department opened an inquiry into Tomlinson's work at the Broadcasting Board of Governors, after Representative Howard L. Berman, Representative Tom Lantos and Senator Christopher Dodd forwarded accusations of misuse of money from an employee at the board.

 The New York Times reported that the inquiry was pursuing accusations that Tomlinson had spent federal money for personal purposes and hired unqualified and ghost employees.
 It also reported that State Department investigators had seized records and e-mail from the board, including correspondence between Tomlinson and Karl Rove, one of President George W. Bush's senior advisors.
 Rove, an old friend of Tomlinson's, helped to secure Tomlinson's position as chairman.

-A summary of the year-long report, prepared by the inspector general of the State Department was released by Berman on August 29, 2006.
-Berman has asked that Tomlinson be removed from his position immediately in the light of the reports findings.
+A summary of the report, prepared by the inspector general of the State Department, was released by Berman on August 29, 2006.
+Berman asked that Tomlinson be removed from his position immediately in the light of the reports findings.

 In the statement issued through his lawyer, Tomlinson said that he was "proud of what I have accomplished for U.S. international broadcasting" and that the investigation "was inspired by partisan divisions inside the Broadcasting Board of Governors".
-He implied that it was more efficient for him to work for the Corporation for Public Broadcasting at his office at the broadcasting board.
+He implied that it was more efficient for him to work for the Corporation for Public Broadcasting at his office at the Broadcasting Board.
 About his horse racing work, he said the inspector general had concluded that it amounted to "an average of one e-mail and two and a half minutes a day" at the office.

 He also said he spent more time on broadcasting responsibilities at his farm and residences than he spent on his horses at the office.
 In early September 2006, the BBG appointees voted on two resolutions related to the inspector general's report: whether to call for Tomlinson's resignation, and whether to sharply curtail his authority.
-Both resolutions failed in votes that split along the Governors' party lines.
+Both resolutions failed in votes that split along party lines.

 Tomlinson continued to serve on the Broadcasting Board of Governors until 2007.